falcopr/docker-x2go/README.md

 Remote desktop [X2Go Server](http://wiki.x2go.org/doku.php) in a dock also forked from [tatsuya6502/x2go](https://github.com/tatsuya6502/docker-x2go)

+- Arch Linux Base Image
 - X2Go Server
-- Chromium
+- Firefox & Chromium
 - VS Code
-- Nodejs
+- nodejs
 - .NET Core
 - MATE
-- Arch Linux Base Image
+- systemd (yes, this container runs all the services of arch linux which also allows easier logging)

+Beware: This is not a secure container when run like described because it has elevated privileges.

 ## Prerequisites